canlang/IPIN2014_DummyLocalizer/README.md

-**Dummy Localizer ** is a zero location generator just for testing and help for customise your own positioning application.
-It helps you attach your positioning system with our logging application.
+**Dummy Localizer ** is a dummy location generator just for test and customise your own positioning application.
+It helps you attach your positioning system with IPIN'14 logging application.

 ## Features